Paris St-Germain 7-1 Celtic

 Further punishment followed more slack Celtic defending as half-time approached.
 A free-kick wasn't cleared, and Mbappe was left unmarked to beat Gordon with a firm finish back across the goalkeeper.

-Celtic minds were scrambled but he half-time offered the chance to regain their senses, and Dembele early in the second half, Dembele even had a sniff of a chance when fed cleverly by Brown.
+Celtic minds were scrambled but half-time offered the chance to regain their senses, and early in the second half, Dembele even had a sniff of a chance when fed cleverly by Brown.

 Celtic's enterprise was short-lived, though, as PSG continued their assault.

-Verratti slammed the ball past Gordon from the edge of the area and then Cavani added his second of the night four minutes later with a stunning volley from a wonderful Javier Pastore cross.
+Verratti slammed the ball past Gordon from the edge of the area and then Cavani added his second of the night four minutes later with a stunning volley after a wonderful Javier Pastore cross.

 Celtic's pain wasn't over.
 Alves delivered the final blow, gathering the ball 20 yards out then whipping a shot beyond Gordon's reach, high into the far corner of the net.

-A night that had started so euphorically for the visitors, had ended in despair.
+A night that had started so euphorically for the visitors had ended in despair.

 Line-ups